niwolpert/EGG_Scripts/README.md

 =======================

-This Matlab code is intended to accompany the paper: Wolpert, N., Rebollo, I., Tallon-Baudry, C. (2019).
+When using this function in any published study, please cite: Wolpert, N., Rebollo, I., Tallon-Baudry, C. (2019).
 Electrogastrography for psychophysiological
 research: practical guidelines and normative data.